Building Your First JavaScript Game

 console.log("Hello, world!");

-Install Node.js: Node.js is a runtime environment that enables you to run JavaScript on the server.
+Install Node.js: Node.js is a runtime environment that allows you to run JavaScript on the server.
 It is useful for building server-side components of your game, like handling multiplayer capabilities or storing high scores.
 Download it from the official Node.js website.

 Note: After installation, you can check if Node.js is installed correctly by opening your command line and typing node -v.
 You should see the version number displayed.